 Getting the app is very easy from either the iTunes (225mb) or Google Play store (62mb), hit download and then you’re ready to jump into the app.
-Upon startup, you may be initially asked to input some basic information for a survey, however this is optional so feel free to skip ahead.
+Upon startup, you may be initially asked to input some basic information for a survey, however, this is optional so feel free to skip ahead.
 You will then be presented with a start-up screen, giving you a selection of articles and information based on a choice of either new (latest articles), category or area.
-In the android version of the app, the main slide out menu can also be access from the top left hand side of the app.
+In the Android version of the app, the main slide out menu can also be accessed from the top left-hand side of the app.

 The settings section of your route search functionality is also quite versatile, allowing you to choose from Plane, Shinkansen (Bullet train) and local train routes, ferry, bus and even taxi.
 The displayed taxi route will also include an estimated cost and time to your desired destination, although this may be impacted by things like traffic and ETC charges.

 In the Spot Search section of the app, you are able to perform a number of handy functions, based on your current GPS position.
 Based on your current location you can check for surrounding Tourists Spots, Tax-Free Stores, places for Baggage Storage and local ATM locations.